Westbrook Pegler: Contempt for Franklin Roosevelt

-Pegler supported President Franklin Delano Roosevelt initially but, after seeing the rise of fascism in Europe, he warned against the dangers of dictatorship in America and became one of the Roosevelt administration's sharpest critics for what he saw as its abuse of power.
-Thereafter he rarely missed an opportunity to criticize Roosevelt, his wife Eleanor Roosevelt, or Vice President Henry A. Wallace.
-The New York Times stated in his obituary that Pegler lamented the failure of would-be assassin Giuseppe Zangara, whose shot missed FDR and killed the mayor of Chicago instead.
+Pegler supported President Franklin Roosevelt initially but, after seeing the rise of fascism in Europe, he warned against the dangers of dictatorship in America and became one of the Roosevelt administration's sharpest critics for what he saw as its abuse of power.
+Thereafter he rarely missed an opportunity to criticize Roosevelt; his wife, Eleanor Roosevelt; or Vice President Henry A. Wallace.
+The New York Times stated in his obituary that Pegler lamented the failure of the would-be assassin Giuseppe Zangara, whose shot missed FDR and killed the mayor of Chicago instead.
 He "hit the wrong man" when gunning for Franklin Roosevelt.

 Pegler's views became more conservative in general.
 He was outraged by the New Deal's support for labor unions, which he considered morally and politically corrupt.

-Opposition to the New Deal
+Opposition to New Deal

-At his peak in the 1930s and 1940s, Pegler was a leading figure in the movement against the New Deal and its allies in the labor movement, such as the National Maritime Union.
+At his peak in the 1930s and the 1940s, Pegler was a leading figure in the movement against the New Deal and its allies in the labor movement, such as the National Maritime Union.
 He compared union advocates of the closed shop to Hitler's "goose-steppers."
 The NMU sued Hearst and Associated Press for an article by Pegler, settled out of court for $10,000.
 In Pegler's view, the corrupt labor boss was the greatest threat to the country.

-By the 1950s, he was even more outspoken.
-His proposal for "smashing" the AFL and CIO was for the state to take them over.
-"Yes, that would be fascism," he wrote.
-"But I, who detest fascism, see advantages in such fascism."
+By the 1950s, Pegler was advocating the government dissolution of the AFL–CIO federation of unions.
+Admitting that while such an act would be fascistic in nature, he could, in his words, "see advantages in such fascism."

-Support for removal of Japanese and Japanese-Americans from the West Coast
+Support and recantion for removal of Japanese-Americans

-At the beginning of World War II, Pegler expressed support for moving Japanese-Americans and Japanese citizens out of California, writing "The Japanese in California should be under guard to the last man and woman right now and to hell with habeas corpus until the danger is over."
+At the beginning of World War II, Pegler expressed support for moving Japanese-Americans and Japanese citizens out of California: "The Japanese in California should be under guard to the last man and woman right now and to hell with habeas corpus until the danger is over."